-Please download the Principles of Civility for NEH Institutes for encouraging an ethos of openness and respect, upholding the basic norms of civil discourse.
+Please download the Principles of Civility for NEH Institutes, as well as the UTEP NEH Community Agreements, for encouraging an ethos of openness and respect, upholding the basic norms of civil discourse.

 Christa A. Toohill is from Bloomington, Indiana, where she teaches middle school Spanish and World Languages and cultures.
 Her hobbies are running and cycling.
 Christa also enjoys traveling and has journeyed to Spain, Ecuador, Peru, Costa Rica, Mexico, and Guatemala.
 She volunteers with an international student ministry at her church.
 Christa plans to share the knowledge and experiences of borderland narratives with her 6th, 7th, and 8th grade students through creative curricular units.
 Follow her classes @BMS_WLC.